Even with health insurance, some health-related expenses aren’t covered.

 CareCredit works with a wide variety of providers and services for you and your pet, including:

 - Chiropractic care

 - Healthcare specialties like allergy testing, cord blood storage, physical therapy, prosthetics, sleep clinics, and treatment for spider veins and varicose veins

 - Hearing testing and hearing aids

 - Vision and LASIK services

-- Weight loss surgery
+- Weight-loss surgery

-United Medical isn’t a lender and it doesn’t work directly with healthcare providers.
-It is a brokerage that matches customers with loans from a large network of banks and medical lenders.
+United Credit isn’t a lender and doesn’t work directly with healthcare providers.
+Instead, it matches customers with loans from a large network of banks and medical lenders.

 - Fertility treatments